Samuelbc/nft-moralis-parse-server-markterplace/README.md

 # nft-moralis-parse-server-markterplace
-project of ntf marketplace using old moralis version and parse server
+project of ntf marketplace using old moralis version and parse server and PatrickAlphaC tutorial on solidy